anupjha10/W207_ML_FINAL_Project/README.md

 ## Feature Engineering
 We intend to do the following feature engineering to make the predictions accurate
+ * For Random forest and SVM regression we will include gaussian blurring
  * Normalization of the pixel values to be scaled between 0 and 1
- * Since we plan to use the neural nets for the predictions we don't focus much on feature engineering
+ * Since we plan to use the neural nets for the predictions we don't focus much on feature engineering for neural nets but we will have dropouts of the neurons

 ## Expected Outcome
   * We plan to create a model which can predict the location of the key features in terms of pixel position
   * The model will be fed a gray scale image of face of size 96X96

-7. Run preliminary likelihoods for data already present to include prior scores

 ## Algorithms
   *  We plan to use :
+    - Random Forest regression
+    - SVM regression
     - Fully connected neural network
     - Convolutional neural network

-9. Try using a baseline approach first and base your improvement on it (look into ZeroR rule)
+## Baseline

 ## Data Set
   * For the training set we have 7049 example rows but only 2140 examples have all the facial key points
+  * We will split the training set into training set and validation set
-  * We have test set set with 1783 images of 96X96 pixel images
+  * We have test set set with 1783 images of 96X96 pixel images for which we need to submit our predictions for the competition
   * The training set has 7049 X 31 shape
-  * The last column has
+  * The last column has space separated values of pixels

-10. How many observations do you have and what do they look like (describe it)?
-    11. What hyper parameters would you consider changing and what you achieve with each?
-    12. Would you consider using dimension reduction and if so, why?
-What kind?
-    13. Prepare 6-8 min presentation for each group
-    14. Anything else that you think is important to put in writing and discuss
+## Hyper Paramaters
+  * For Random forest we will tune the number of estimators,max depth
+  * For SVM regressor we will tune the regularization penalty
+  * For the neural nets we will tune the number of neurons in each layer

+## Dimension reduction
+ * For Random Forest and SVM regression we will consider PCA dimension reduction

+## Loss Function
+ * We would be using the RMSE error as output is a location of the keypoint and RMSE would be appropriate.